JeremyThiebaut/CRUD_NestJS/README.md

 ## Description

-CRUD_NestJS is a simple CRUD application using NestJS, TypeORM, and PostgreSQL.
+CRUD_NestJS is a simple CRUD application using NestJS, Prisma, and PostgreSQL.

 ## Start